jhallen/pic-macros/README.md

 	jls	target	; Jump to target if a is lower than or same as b
 ~~~

-* Macros are provided for proper code bank switching:
+* Macros are provided for proper code page switching:

-Use jsr when calling a subroutine that is located within the same bank:
+Use jsr when calling a subroutine that is located within the same page:

 ~~~
 	jsr	fred		; Jump to subroutine fred